awesomeWM/awesome/docs/01-readme.md

 ## License

-The project is licensed under GNU General Publice License v2 or later.
+The project is licensed under GNU General Public License v2 or later.
 You can read it online at ([v2](http://www.gnu.org/licenses/gpl-2.0.html) or [v3](http://www.gnu.org/licenses/gpl.html)).